carpentries/instructor-training/08-practices.md

 ## Other Practices

 *Open with the [code of conduct](http://software-carpentry.org/conduct.html).*
-:   As mentioned in the [previous section](07-motivation.html),
+:   Software Carpentry and Data Carpentry share a code of conduct,
-    Software Carpentry and Data Carpentry share a code of conduct, and participants in our workshops are required to abide by it.
+    and participants in our workshops are required to abide by it.
     Pointing people at it during registration,
     and reminding them of it at the start of the workshop,